Designations Congruent with Things: Chapter 17

 Just just, will you?

-Vesicular transport, ionic disequilibrium, voltage-gated channels, calcium signaling, membrane-membrane fusion, release, reuptake, and the machinery of retrograde transport blend into a weird and dramatically lit admixture of what he doesn’t realize is first stage sleep until the hypnic jerk of his falling, panicking consciousness snaps him briefly but entirely back to—
+Vesicular transport, ionic disequilibrium, voltage-gated channels, calcium signaling, membrane-membrane fusion, release, reuptake, and the machinery of retrograde transport blend into a weird and dramatically lit admixture of what he doesn’t realize is stage 1 sleep until the hypnic jerk of his falling, panicking consciousness snaps him briefly but entirely back to—

 “Hey,” Newt says, sort of, without really articulating the word at all.